-The Suzuki Violin Method was attractive to me because, in the early stages, emphasis is placed on producing a good tone, learning to play in tune by ear and establishing a sound technique.
+The Suzuki Violin Method was attractive to me because, in the early stages, emphasis is placed on producing a good tone, learning to play in tune by ear and establishing a sound technique and good posture.
 Music reading is introduced when the student is considered ready, which is about the third year of tuition.

 I have been teaching Suzuki violin since 1979 and believe it is the best way to learn an instrument.

 I have studied extensively with Australian master teachers and have participated in conferences and conventions in Australia, Japan, Korea, Ireland and Italy.